Cancelled Flights Leave Thousands Of Aussies Stranded

 Getty Images

-Jetstar has apologised after thousands of Aussies were left stranded in Bali over the weekend.

-Up to 4000 Australians have been forced to extend their island holiday after some flights were cancelled between Australia and Denpasar due to engineering issues.
+Up to 4000 Australians have been forced to extend their island holiday after Jetstar cancelled some flights between Australia and Denpasar due to engineering issues.

-Stay up-to-date on the latest news with The National Briefing - keeping you in the loop with news as it hits:

 An airline spokesperson said they are “working hard to get passengers on their way as soon as possible”.